JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 (...)
 ```

-> Sidenote: There are also more specialized SMASH outputs as you can see [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).
+> Sidenote: There are also more specialized SMASH outputs, as you can see [in the Output section of the User guide](http://theory.gsi.de/~smash/userguide/2.2/output_general_.html).

 ##### JETSCAPE output

 The official JETSCAPE output `test_out.dat` contains the same information as the particle lists output.
-In the `# JetScape module: SMASH` section.
-In this hands-on, we use for convenience the SMASH binary output as we can use some nice existing script from the SMASH Analysis Suite, which is is also [available on Github](https://github.com/smash-transport/smash-analysis).
-You could recreate the following pt analysis just as well with the `test_out.dat` file.
-For analysis of the scattering history, you need to turn to the collision output of SMASH.
+In the `# JetScape module: SMASH` section ~~~~~~~~~~DO WHAT?????~~~~~~~~.
+In this hands-on, we use the SMASH binary output, which is convenient as we can use an existing analysis script from the SMASH Analysis Suite, [also available on Github](https://github.com/smash-transport/smash-analysis).
+You could recreate the following pT analysis just as well with the `test_out.dat` file.
+On the other hand, for an analysis of the scattering history you always need to turn to the collision output of SMASH.

 ## 3) Effect of a afterburner rescattering stage

-To illustrate one effect that rescattering has on the final observable hadrons, we focus in this session on the transverse momentum spectra (pT) and latter analyze the collision history.
-For this we first have to analyze the particles output and create our spectra.
-Follow the instructions below in the command line to produce them
+To illustrate one of the effects that rescattering has on the final observable hadrons, in this session we focus on the transverse momentum spectra (pT) and, later, analyze the collision history.
+For this, we first have to analyze the particles output and create the spectra.
+Follow the instructions below in the command line to produce them.

-#### Quick test analysis of multiplicities
+#### Quick example analysis of multiplicities

 ```sh
 cd ~/JETSCAPE/build